-Early afternoon pick up at Carcassonne airport or Rail station and drive some 90 minutes north to our atmospheric Chambres D'Hote accommodation in LAUTREC, where we spend the first three nights.
-This perfectly preserved and walled medieval community - high on the list of most beautiful French villages
+Early afternoon pick up at Carcassonne airport or Rail station and drive some 90 minutes north to our atmospheric Chambres D'Hote accommodation, where we spend the first three nights.

-Drive to nearby MAZAMET to visit the newly opened and controversial "Museum of Catharism", beautifully and lovingly presented by the best of local researchers based on historical facts - rather than romantic "New Age" contemporary Grail theories!
+Drive to nearby MAZAMET to visit the newly opened and controversial "Museum of Catharism", beautifully and lovingly presented by the best of local researchers based on 'historical facts' - rather than romantic contemporary Grail theories!
 Picnic lunch nearby in HAUTPOOL - a medieval and picturesque former Cathar community on a hilltop with a Visigoth castle ruin.
 Continue to the burial site of 11 noble Cathar women at the ruined chapel of St Julianne on a hilltop, where Catharism lived and thrived.
 The site was only recently discovered and partially restored.

 Rennes Le Chateau Church